paddymills/hss-markdowns/HSSL_DXF_Import_Spec.md

-# High Steel Structures~LLC~ DXF File Specification
+# High Steel Structures^LLC^ DXF File Specification

 ### Prelude

-The following specification outlines the format for which High Steel Structures LLC will expect to receive .dxf part files in.
+The following specification outlines the format for which High Steel Structures^LLC^ will expect to receive .dxf part files in.

 ### Layers